FarhoudFlair/rental-cash-dam/README.md

 ## Features

+- Web-based interface for easy input and visualization
 - Calculates traditional mortgage payments and interest
 - Calculates HELOC + Mortgage payments and interest when using the strategy
 - Shows the difference in interest costs
 - Calculates tax savings from deductible HELOC interest
 - Provides net benefit analysis
 - Generates detailed monthly and yearly reports
+- Interactive charts and tables for better visualization

 ## Installation